alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + Choose your favourite three websites and attempt to access the internet using a browser
   + <details><summary>:camera: <b>Verify:</b> Connection fails</summary> <img width="938" alt="2-2c-cropped" src="https://user-images.githubusercontent.com/5486164/118115368-c25f3e00-b3e0-11eb-8afd-6d7ab86d6de0.png"></details>
   + <details><summary>:camera: <b>Verify:</b> that when you "curl" a website, you do not receive a response</summary> <img width="539" alt="Screenshot 2021-03-30 at 15 57 05" src="https://user-images.githubusercontent.com/5486164/113010241-99585600-9170-11eb-9345-49cc39558dce.png"></details>
-+ Check that users cannot connect between two SREs within the same SHM, even if they have access to both SREs
++ Check that users cannot connect from one SRE to another one in the same SHM, even if they have access to both SREs
-  + Ensure you have two SREs managed by the same SHM
+  + Ensure that the **SRE standard user** is a member of the research users group for both **SRE A** and **SRE B**
-  + Connect to a DSVM in SRE A as a user by using the web client.
-On a separate browser window, do the same for SRE B.
+  + Connect to SRE A as the **SRE standard user** by using the web client.
-  + Attempt to copy and paste a file from one SRE desktop to another
-  + :white_check_mark: **Verify:** Copy and paste is not possible
-  + Attempt to connect to SRE B's DSVM via SSH from SRE A:
   + Click on `DSVM Main (SSH)` from the `All Resources` tab of the web client window you have open for SRE A
   + Right click on the PuTTY terminal and click `New Session...`
   + Enter the IP address for SRE B (you can find this by clicking `DSVM Main (SSH)` in the SRE B window you have open)
   + Click `Open`
   + <details><summary>:camera: <b>Verify:</b> Connection fails </summary> <img width="685" alt="Screenshot 2021-04-01 at 10 07 17" src="https://user-images.githubusercontent.com/5486164/113274096-359b6d80-92d5-11eb-8e8a-024514178edf.png"></details>
++ Check that users cannot copy files from one SRE to another one in the same SHM
+  + Connect to a DSVM in SRE A as the **SRE standard user** by using the web client.
+  + In a separate browser window, do the same for SRE B.
+  + Attempt to copy and paste a file from one SRE desktop to another
+  + :white_check_mark: **Verify:** Copy and paste is not possible
 + Check that the network rules are set appropriately to block outgoing traffic
   + Visit the portal and find `NSG_SHM_<SHM ID>_SRE_<SRE ID>_COMPUTE`, then click on the `Outbound security rules` under `Settings`
   + <details><summary>:camera: <b>Verify:</b> There exists a "DenyInternetOutbound" rule with Destination "Internet" and Action "Deny" and no higher priority rule allows connection to the internet.</summary> <img width="1896" alt="Screenshot 2021-04-01 at 12 00 25" src="https://user-images.githubusercontent.com/5486164/113284898-3686cc00-92e2-11eb-8e29-adc9e55ca6e3.png"></details>